alaplap/QSMQ/README.md

 ###Usage

-Create a span including the user's username and set the class attribute to qsmq-ins-user like this:
+Create a span in your webpage including the user's username and set the class attribute to `qsmq-ins-user` like this:

 `<span class="qsmq-ins-user">instagram-username</span>`

-Replace 'instagram-username' with the Instagram username you want (without @ sign).
+Replace "instagram-username" with the Instagram username you want (without @ sign).

+Enjoy!